Cluster-DE/cariad-eng-it-frame-wp02/readme.md

 #### Context

-What is the issue that we're seeing that is motivating this decision or change?
+Our primary goals for this authentication solution are to ensure seamless integration with modern applications and services, support for single sign-on (SSO) to enhance user experience, and compatibility with a variety of identity providers and platforms.
+Additionally, we require robust security features to protect user identities and access.

+We are using Keycloak, an open-source identity and access management solution, which supports multiple protocols including OAuth 2.0, OpenID Connect (OIDC), and SAML

 #### Decision

-We decided to **use OIDC as the primary authentication protocol** because of the above mentioned justifications.
+Our decision to adopt OpenID Connect (OIDC) as the primary authentication protocol within Keycloak is based on several key factors.
+OIDC is an identity layer built on top of OAuth 2.0, offering modern and standardized authentication capabilities.
+It provides robust support for single sign-on, allowing users to authenticate once and gain access to multiple applications, thereby enhancing user convenience.

 However, due to the maturity of SAML and better backward compatibility, it is highly recommended to keep the SAML auth protocol as an secondary alternative.

 #### Consequences

-What becomes easier or more difficult to do because of this change?
+The adoption of OIDC will involve updating and configuring client applications to use OIDC flows for authentication.
+Furthermore, we will need to ensure that all existing and future applications are compatible with OIDC to avoid any disruptions.
+If OIDC can not be used, SAML will be offered as fallback option.

 ### Title